-When you’ve completed your Health and Safety training above, fill out the Graduate Student Space Request Form (included in your Welcome Package) with the assistance of your supervisor.
+When you’ve completed your Health and Safety training above, fill out the Graduate Student Space Request Form (included in your Health and Safety e-mail prior to the start of your first erm) with the assistance of your supervisor.
 You can then submit the completed form along with your Health and Safety training documentation to the Department Assistant in E2-2336 who will assist with key allocation for your office.

 As the student office spaces are shared, please be considerate of your office mates.
 Eating, playing loud music, and prolonged cell phone use are not permitted.

 Please note that only full-time MASc and PhD students are given office space.

 (How to) Log on to a UWaterloo computer

 If you are a registered student and have paid your fees, you should be able to log on to any of the campus computers using your Quest user ID and password.
 If you are unable to log in, please contact the Engineering Computing Help Desk.